Capitol Police probe suspicious vehicle outside of Supreme Court

 “The man is in custody.
 Everyone is safe,” the spokesperson said.

-They later identified him as Dale Paul Melvin, 55, from Kimball, Michigan.
+They later identified him as Dale Paul Melvin, 55, of Kimball, Michigan.

+Mr. Melvin was arrested for “Failure to Obey and Assault on a Police Officer,” according to a press release from the Capitol Police.

-The vehicle illegally parked near the Supreme Court Tuesday around 9:30 a.m., half an hour before the justices began hearing oral arguments.
+The vehicle illegally parked near the Supreme Court Tuesday at about 9:30 a.m., half an hour before the justices began hearing oral arguments.

-Police responded to the vehicle, but the driver refused to speak and said, “Time for talking is done,” according to Capitol Police Officer Jason Bell.
+Police responded to the vehicle, but the driver refused to speak and said, “Time for talking is done,” according to Capitol Police Deputy Chief Jason Bell.

-Officer Bell said crisis negotiation officers tried to speak with Mr. Melvin, but he refused.
+Chief Bell said crisis negotiation officers tried to speak with Mr. Melvin, but he refused.
 They later removed him from the vehicle and placed him under arrest.

-No weapons have been found at this time.
+No weapons have been found in the vehicle at this time.

-“It is currently under investigation, and it is an active crime scene,” Officer Bell told reporters.
+“I would like to express my appreciation for all of our officers as well as the Supreme Court Police officers,” said Chief Bell.
+“Everybody did an outstanding job to keep our Congressional Campus safe.”

 Sign up for Daily Newsletters